 “Do you want him to write down the directions?” asked Sister Mary Elizabeth.

 Daphne walked into the room.
 She was wearing white shorts and a yellow polo shirt.
-Her short dark hair was pinned back away from her ears with red barrettes, and she was barefoot.
+Her hair was pinned back away from her ears with red barrettes, and she was barefoot.

 “Oh, hi, everybody,” she said.
 “What’s up?”